SitecorePowerShell/Book/GLOSSARY.md

 ## Add-RoleMember
 SPE Cmdlet - Adds one or more Sitecore users to the specified role.

+## Clear-Item
+Windows Cmdlet - Deletes the contents of an item, but does not delete the item.

 ## Clear-ItemAcl
 SPE Cmdlet - Removes all security information from the item specified.